Homoranthus floydii

 Homoranthus floydii is a plant in the myrtle family Myrtaceae and is endemic to New South Wales.

 Description

 Homoranthus floydii is easily distinguished from all other species of Homoranthus by its erect habit, shiny leaves that appear more pointed near the stem and rounded at the tip, long gaps between leaf nodes and particularly long flower stems.
 Flowering occurs from August to November and fruits mature from September to December.

 Taxonomy and naming

 Homoranthus floydii was first formally described in 1991 by Lyndley Craven and S.R Jones and the description was published in Australian Systematic Botany.
 The specific epithet (floydii) honours the Australian botanist, Alexander Floyd.

 Distribution and habitat

 This species is endemic to the Glenreagh district of north-eastern New South Wales, where it grows on shallow rocky soils derived from sandstone in shrubby woodland.

 Conservation status

-This is a rare species with a restricted distribution and given an appropriated ROTAP conservation code of 2RC-t (Briggs and Leigh 1996).
+Homoranthus floydii is listed as "vulnerable" under the New South Wales Government Biodiversity Conservation Act 2016.